amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 OO concepts were pioneered by Simula in the early 1960s, as an OO extension of ALGOL, a PP language.
 Simula's forte was discrete event simulation, which was an ideal playground for OO.
 Theoretical developments trickled in during the 1970s and 1980s.
 By the early 1990s, OO had matured, theoretically and practically.
 OO's coming of age coincided with the advent of RISC, which represented a massive jump in hardware sophistication.
 This hardware revolution empowered software to do much more than was possible, previously.

-The 1990s saw the rise of distributed computing platforms, like Sun's RPC, OSF's DCE, OMG's CORBA, and most importantly, CERN's WWW.
+The 1990s saw the rise of distributed computing protocols, like Sun's [RPC](https://en.wikipedia.org/wiki/Sun_RPC), OSF's [DCE](https://en.wikipedia.org/wiki/Distributed_Computing_Environment), OMG's [CORBA](https://en.wikipedia.org/wiki/Common_Object_Request_Broker_Architecture), and most importantly, CERN's [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).
 These advances inevitably resulted in rapid rise in software complexity.
-The most dominant language of the time, the hardware-centric C with its lax attitude toward software abstractions, was unequal to the task of cope with this increased complexity.
+The most dominant language of the time, the hardware-centric C with its casual attitude toward software abstractions, was unequal to the task of cope with this increased complexity.
 The industry looked to OO as the solution to managing software complexity, and OO delivered in spades.

 Although Simula is to be credited as the progenitor of OO, it was Smalltalk, with the backing of a corporate giant Xerox, that popularised OO in the industry, in the 1970s.
 And by the mid 1980s, C was being used extensively in the industry on a large scale.
 Soon, C was found to be lacking in its ability to handle enterprise-scale software complexity.
 Objective-C was created by melding Smalltalk and C.

 The NeXTSTEP OS adopted this little-known language in the late 1980s, and propelled Objective-C into the pantheon of modern languages.
 NeXT was to be Apple 2.0, and the original MacOS was the embodiment of Smalltalk's legendary MVC GUI.
 Naturally, NeXTSTEP was powered by Objective-C and MVC.

-Around the same time, Bell Labs hatched C++ by melding Simula and C, in order to create a more modern system simulation language.
+Around the same time, Bell Labs hatched C++ by injecting Simula's OO concepts into C, in order to create a more modern system simulation language.
 C++'s OO support was appealing to C programmers struggling with enterprise applications that were becoming larger and more complex.
 By the early 1990s, C++ was already being used for desktop GUI, business software, scientific computing, system programming, operating system, device driver, game development, and everything else.

 Together, Objective-C and C++ dominated the software development industry throughout the 1990s.
-Today, Objective-C is still used on the modern macOS, the descendant of NeXTSTEP, but it is rapidly bing displaced by Apple's new language, Swift.
-And C++ is still used extensively throughout the industry, especially in performance-critical applications like VR games.
+Today, Objective-C is still used on the modern macOS, the descendant of NeXTSTEP, but it is rapidly bing displaced by Apple's new language, Swift, a derivative of ML, Smalltalk, and C. And C++ is still used extensively throughout the industry, especially in performance-critical applications like VR games.

 Smalltalk is now all but confined to a few remaining legacy business applications.
 Nevertheless, Smalltalk is considered by OO aficionados as the definitive OO language.
 After all, Smalltalk inspired Objective-C, Java, C#, Scala, Ruby, and loads of other OO languages in popular use, at present.
 Although most modern programmer knows Smalltalk is OO, not many know that Smalltalk has a decent FP support, owing to its LISP influence.
 For instance, Smalltalk has λ function (`[...]` block), higher-order function (method that manipulates other methods), `map` (`collect:` method), `filter` (`select:` method),  `foldl` (`inject:into:` method), continuation (`currentDo:` method), and other FP facilities.
 Despite its pedigree and power, Smalltalk, as the name suggests, is a small, simple language endowed with a clean, cogent syntax.
 This makes Smalltalk a very good first language, even for young children.
 The compact syntax is easy to learn, and the pure OO nature is quick to grasp.
 Experienced programmers in the industry cannot escape OO, and they cannot shrug their responsibility to teach the less experienced.
 Smalltalk simplifies the teacher's job, when teaching OO concepts to novices.